 Before reading on, here’s some friendly advice: the next time you are out late and alone, make sure you’ve pre-arranged for somebody you know to pick you up.
 And, for crying out loud, stay away from the woods!
 They are certainly pieces of advice that the characters could afford to heed in Out at Night, Christopher Hewitt’s taut and genuinely creepy horror short.
 It always amuses me that the only people that never seem to have watched a single horror film in their lives are the victims in horror films themselves.
 Meanwhile, the rest of us scream at them with sadistic delight to re-think their questionable decisions, as we look on curled up behind a cushion on the couch, and the characters meet their inevitable fates.

-Out of Night bears all the hallmarks of a classic horror-thriller, our protagonist, Will, finding himself walking alone on a cold, wet evening, his luck going from bad to worse as a passing driver speeds through a puddle, splashing him and soaking his hand-rolled cigarette.
+Out at Night bears all the hallmarks of a classic horror-thriller, our protagonist, Will, finding himself walking alone on a cold, wet evening, his luck going from bad to worse as a passing driver speeds through a puddle, splashing him and soaking his hand-rolled cigarette.
 Things begin to get especially creepy as the driver stops, backs up, and offers him a ride home, a proposal loaded with illicit machinations.
 With some financial coercion, Will is persuaded to join the driver, Martin, in the car.
 The two lead performers here are particularly sensitive in a moment that, although escalating rather quickly, nonetheless requires the intelligence and bravery to pull off without histrionic signifiers or overt affectedness.

 The action between the two men is interrupted, first by a phone call, and then by all the more scary and mysterious noises coming from the nearby woods.
 Here, things go from seedy and creepy, to just downright scary and monstrous as the sounds become louder, stranger and more frantic.